-The percentage of adults in Austin who are college-educated is close to the national average for all communities of 21.84%: 20.95% of the adults in Austin have a bachelor's degree or advanced degree.
+The education level of Austin citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.95% of adults 25 and older in Austin have a college degree.

 The per capita income in Austin in 2010 was $26,184, which is wealthy relative to Arkansas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $104,736 for a family of four.
 However, Austin contains both very wealthy and poor people as well.

 Austin is a somewhat ethnically-diverse city.
 The people who call Austin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Austin residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Austin include Irish, English, Italian, and Scottish.

 The most common language spoken in Austin is English.
 Other important languages spoken here include Spanish and Portuguese.